Maryam-hkiabi/OralMicrobiome/README.md

 This package was developed as part of an assessment for 2024 BCB410H:
-Applied Bioinformatics course at the University of Toronto, Toronto, CANADA.By student Maryam Hasanzadehkiabi.
+Applied Bioinformatics course at the University of Toronto, Toronto, CANADA.
+By student Maryam Hasanzadehkiabi.
 OralMicrobiomeSubstanceUse welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the GitHub issues.